Dr. Cynthia Cohen

 Her areas of special medical interest include feline medicine, endocrinology, dermatology, and at-home euthanasia.

 In her spare time, she maintains her passion for her other career; that of a Nationally Certified Sign Language Interpreter.
 With over 25 years of experience, Dr. Cohen is a very active member of the interpreting community and when not working in veterinary medicine, is usually interpreting for a number of companies or freelancing in the community.

 Travel, organizing and spending time with her family and friends are her off-work activities.
-She shares her home in Sterling, MA with Dean, two boys, a Yellow lab named Seashell (Shelly) and her two ragdoll cats, Starfish and Sybil.
+She shares her home in Sterling, MA with Dean, a Yellow lab named Seashell (Shelly) and her two ragdoll cats, Starfish and Sybil.